-Our Board comprises representatives of advanced and emerging G20 countries: Australia, China, Germany, Argentina, Republic of Korea, the United Kingdom, as well as two independent directors.
+Our Board comprises representatives of advanced and emerging G20 countries: Australia, Japan, Germany, Argentina, Republic of Korea, the United Kingdom, as well as two independent directors.
 Australia chairs the GI Hub Board, represented by the Secretary to the Australian Treasury.

 Mr Robert Milliner, Independent Director and Chair of the Audit & Risk Committee,

 Mr Kunil Hwang, Director (Korea),